 - Affordable Lenses: Nikon has so many different lenses to choose from and they range in price from $250 to over $10,000.
 Obviously, I’m not in a place where I’m splurging on those thousand dollar lenses, but I have picked up several lenses under $500 that are absolutely spectacular.

 - Available Accessories: Thanks to the popularity of Nikon cameras, there are so many add-on accessories available.
-I’ve purchased Nikon remotes to take photos from a distance, tripods, Wi-Fi connectors, extra batteries and more.
+I’ve purchased Nikon remotes to take photos from a distance, tripods, Wi-Fi connectors, extra batteries, lenses for underwater photography, and more.

 Cons of the Nikon D3300 for Travelers